Ridensium/jamipy/docs/docs/device.md

 </details>

-publick class for providing the device info to the widgets if needed TOUCH - True if device is with touch screen
+class for providing the device info to the widgets if needed TOUCH - True if device is with touch screen
 D_WIDTH - device screen width
 D_HEIGTH - device screen width